nonlinear-labs-dev/midibridge/doc/README.txt

 forever from now on.
 The only way to refresh the display name is to remove all instances of the MIDI Bridge as seen by the Device Manager:
-Go to device manager, select "show hidden devices", then delete all "NLL-Bridge" entries (from the "Audio, Video and Gamecontroller" list), one by one.
+Go to device manager, select "show hidden devices", then delete all "NLL-Bridge" entries (from the "Sound, video and game controllers" list), one by one.
 Do this while the MIDI Bridge is *not* plugged in, of course.

 To our rescue there is an application called UsbTreeView (https://www.uwe-sieber.de/usbtreeview_e.html)